dedica-team/nivio/docs/source/model.rst

 identifier can also be addressed using **mylandscape/theitem** or just **theitem**.
 Nivio tries to resolve the correct item and raises an error if it cannot be found or the result is ambiguous.

-Service references are required to describe a provider relation or dataflows.
+Service references are required to describe a provider relation or data flows.

 .. code-block:: yaml
    :linenos: